PoseiDAT/schemas/README.md

 ### Usage

-Here is a quick example on how to use this package to create and validate an Arrival Entry by taking the following steps:
+Here is an example on how to use this package to create and validate an Arrival Entry by taking the following steps:

 * We import the necessary class and interface
 * We setup an empty object, this is where your data for the actual Arrival Entry would be